Mohamed Rabie Hrimat: International career

 On 5 June 2021, Hrimat was called up by coach Houcine Ammouta for a training camp with the Morocco A' ahead of the 2021 FIFA Arab Cup.

 On 20 October 2025, Hrimat was nominated for the 2025 CAF Interclub Player of the Year award at the CAF Awards.

+In 2025, Hrimat was part of the Moroccan squads that won the 2024 African Nations Championship and the 2025 FIFA Arab Cup, where he was named Player of the Tournament in both competitions.

+On 19 March 2026, Hrimat was called up to the Morocco national football team by Mohamed Ouahbi, marking the realization of his lifelong dream.
+He expressed great pride in being selected, saying he had dreamed since childhood of wearing the national team jersey and was happy that moment had finally come true.
+He made his debut on 27 March in a 1–1 draw against Ecuador.